The preserve is open one hour after sunrise to one hour after sunset.

-Pioneer Park Forest Preserve in Naperville is a 18-acre floodplain forest along the West Branch DuPage River, which offers great places to fish.
+Pioneer Park is an 18-acre floodplain forest along the West Branch DuPage River.

-Several state and regionally rare species rely on Pioneer Park for habitat, including belted kingfishers, American redstarts, yellow-billed cuckoos, red-headed woodpeckers, ovenbirds, and breeding Cooper’s hawks, downy woodpeckers, and white-breasted nuthatches.
+Several state and regionally rare species rely on Pioneer Park for habitat, including belted kingfishers, American redstarts, yellow-billed cuckoos, red-headed woodpeckers, and ovenbirds as well as breeding Cooper’s hawks, downy woodpeckers, and white-breasted nuthatches.
 Ecologists have identified beavers, coyotes, American toads, water and queen snakes, and a variety of freshwater mussels and aquatic invertebrates at the forest preserve as well.

 In presettlement times, the preserve was timber lying adjacent to the West Branch DuPage River.

 The bulk of the preserve was purchased in 1929 and was managed by Naperville Park District until 2016, when the Forest Preserve District took over management responsibilities.